Rural Homes

 Federal Investment in Rural Futures

 Health Resources and Services Administration programs address rural healthcare crises through dedicated funding streams that recognize unique rural challenges.
 The Federal Office of Rural Health Policy supports critical access hospitals and rural health clinics facing closure.
 Rural Health Workforce Programs address provider shortages through loan forgiveness and training programs.
-Understanding and accessing these programs requires dedicated effort but provides returns far exceeding investment through improved community health and economic stability.
+Understanding and accessing these programs takes dedicated effort but provides returns far exceeding the investment through improved community health and economic stability.

 Closing the Rural Philanthropy Gap

 Regional foundations often provide more accessible funding for rural communities than national funders.
 State-based community foundations understand local contexts and offer simplified application processes that small rural organizations can manage.
-Health conversion foundations, created from nonprofit hospital sales, represent significant rural funding sources with missions to improve community health broadly defined.
+Health conversion foundations, created from nonprofit hospital sales, are meaningful rural funding sources with missions to improve community health broadly defined.
 Corporate foundations tied to rural industries like agriculture and energy support community development in areas where they operate, recognizing that thriving communities benefit their businesses.

 Alternative Finance Models for Community Control

 Crowdfunding and community investment models engage local stakeholders directly in development financing.
 Community-supported enterprises raise capital from future customers and beneficiaries who understand the value of local ownership.
-Impact investors seeking social alongside financial returns increasingly recognize rural opportunities for meaningful change.
+Impact investors seeking social alongside financial returns are increasingly finding rural opportunities for meaningful change.
 Community loan funds pool local savings for community-determined investments, keeping capital circulating locally rather than flowing to distant financial centers.

 Sustaining Volunteer Power Across Generations